ionos-cloud/ionosctl/docs/subcommands/DNS/reverse/record/update.md

   -f, --force                Force command to execute without user input -h, --help                 Print usage
       --ip string            The new IP
+  -l, --location string      Location of the resource to operate on.
+Can be one of: de/fra
       --name string          The new record name
       --no-headers           Don't print table headers when table output is used -o, --output string        Desired output format [text|json|api-json] (default "text") -q, --quiet                Quiet output
-      --record string        The record ID or IP, for identifying which record you want to update (required) -v, --verbose              Print step-by-step process when running command
+      --record string        The record ID or IP which you want to update (required) -v, --verbose              Print step-by-step process when running command
 ```